openshift/origin/docs/autoscaling.md

     Cons:

-      * May make configuration difficult when dealing with multiple auto-scalers that target the same `ReplicationController`
-      * Configuration collections of thresholds may be more cumbersome than json syntax.
+      * Configuration in annotations is marginally more difficult than plain old json.
-      * The entry point to logic that creates an auto-scaler is tied to the resource with annotations.
-For example, when a replication controller is created either tooling that watches `ReplicationController`s needs to look for the annotations and create a new auto-scaler OR the logic that creates the `ReplicationController` needs to do the work.
+      * Rather than watching explicitly for new auto-scaler definitions, the auto-scaler controller must watch all `ReplicationController`s and create auto-scalers when appropriate.
+As new, auto-scalable resources are defined the auto-scaler controller must also watch those resources.

 1. As a new resource